mangokc/hello-world/README.md

 # hello-world
-learn how to create a new repository
+I am new here.
+I am here to learn new skill and learn how to code.
+Isn't this cool?